AVEVA/CONNECT-data-services-developer-docs/content/overview/get-started/introduction-portal-interface.md

 ![Feature menu](../images/feature-menu.png "Feature menu")

-Available OCS features include the following:
+OCS includes the following features:

 - **Data Management**: Provides tools for setting up basic capabilities of OCS, including tenants, connections to PI Systems, the Sequential Data Store (SDS), and metadata rules for data streams.
 - **Data Collection**: Provides mechanisms to bring data from multiple sources and systems into a namespace within OCS.